mrtechtroid/techycalc/README.md

 ### Web Version 2 (Proposed)
 Proposed Release Date: 1st April 12:00 P.M (IST) Or 1st April 6:30 A.M (Universal Time)
 1. Release of the app(Version 1.2 and some features of 1.3 and 1.4) on the Web Based Platform
-## Additional Info
-1. Read the License Here: https://github.com/mrtechtroid/techycalc/blob/master/LICENSE
-2. Please Note that the above proposed release date can be changed without prior notice.
-3. You can recomend us extra features and we will try to bring in the upcoming releases.
-#### Contributors to this App:
-1. Mr Techtroid - https://github.com/mrtechtroid  - Main App Developer